RWBY: Critical response

-RWBY has received mostly positive reviews from critics ever since its debut.
+RWBY received mostly positive reviews from critics around its debut.
 Commentators discussing the promotional trailers lauded the show's animation style and soundtrack.
 The trailers prompted enthusiastic anticipation for the series premiere.
-When the first episode premiered at RTX, it was so popular with attendees that seating was full at all three screenings.
+When the first episode premiered at RTX, all three screenings had seats sold out.
 Amanda Rush, writing for Crunchyroll, noted the anime and Western influences of the series, and praised it as "quick-witted, exciting, lovely to look at" saying fans of anime would enjoy it.
 The Yakima Herald-Republic called it "thrilling" and "captivating" and praised its "beautiful" 3D character animation.
 The Austin Chronicle described the premiere as making Oum the "rock star" of Rooster Teeth.
 By mid-2013, the series had reportedly contributed to a 9% increase in views for Rooster Teeth's official YouTube channel.
-Kotakus Richard Eisenbeis praised the series for its clever use of fairytale elements, fun and enjoyable dialogue, and the fighting choreography, but was critical about the short nature of the episodes, stating that, "The biggest drawback in doing a micro-series ... is that there is precious little time for good characterization".
+Kotakus Richard Eisenbeis praised the series for its use of fairytale elements, fun and enjoyable dialogue, and the fighting choreography, but was critical about the short nature of the episodes, stating that, "The biggest drawback in doing a micro-series ... is that there is precious little time for good characterization".
 He was also critical of the technical issues of the animation, mentioning that the animation is good when the audience is unable to see the character's feet.
 He believes that RWBY is "a good first step into a world of possibilities."
+Similarly, Rose Bridges of Autostraddle called the first volume "kind of a mess," criticizing its "technical failings," and having the female characters fall into existing stereotypes, while hoping that the second volume would address some of these issues.
+In contrast, Diane Darcy of CBR said that RWBY had been "challenging bisexual stereotypes for a full decade" through the protagonists of Blake Belladonna and Yang Xiao Long, with Blake dating men and women, and Yang's attraction to men and women, while noting Blake's camaraderie, and later love, of Yang.